TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 For explanations about the syntax of TypoScript itself, please refer to the :ref:`"TypoScript Syntax and In-Depth Study" <t3tssyntax:start>` manual.

-This version is updated for TYPO3 CMS version 7.1.
+This version is updated for TYPO3 CMS version 7 LTS.

 .. _what-s-new: